harness/developer-hub/docs/platform/11_Triggers/triggering-pipelines.md

 :::note
 Currently, this feature is behind the feature flag `CD_GIT_WEBHOOK_POLLING`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.By default, Harness Git-based triggers listen to Git events using webhooks.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+By default, Harness Git-based triggers listen to Git events using webhooks.

 :::